Trains in the UK

 Known for its rich artistic and intellectual heritage, Vienna is never short of activities and events for travelers.
 The city has countless concert halls and museums that hold the works of renowned residents such as Mozart and Egon Schiele, making it worth a visit regardless of the time of year.
 Summer (June to August) is the most popular season, as thousands make their way to Vienna to indulge in sightseeing as they soak in some sun.
 This season is graced by popular summer events, including the Danube Island Festival, the Vienna Festival, and the colorful Rainbow Parade.
 Travelers on a budget will find chilly Springtime (April to May) in Vienna an ideal season to visit.
 This shoulder season offers hustle-free access to the Sound Frame Festival and attractions such as the gothic St. Stephan's Cathedral.
 Despite the low temperatures, Fall (September to October) in Vienna is exciting as the city holds the Vienna Fashion Week and the Vienna Film Festival during this time.
 The cold winter (November to March) season draws thousands of local and international travelers to Vienna to enjoy breathtaking views at the Vienna Christmas Market, Vienna Ball Season and the New Year's Day Concert as the snow-blanketed city shines with millions of beautiful Christmas lights.

-Travel between London, United Kingdom and Vienna, Austria is: Partially open.
+International travel from London, United Kingdom to Vienna, Austria is: Partially open.

 Entry into Austria is currently allowed for: Entry is partially open for citizens and permanent residents of United Kingdom.

 Conditions of entry:

 The information above was last checked on 1/25/22; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your upcoming trip between London and Vienna.

 The current restriction level for returning to London, United Kingdom from Austria is: Partially open.

 Reentering United Kingdom is currently allowed for: Entry is partially open for citizens and permanent residents of Austria

-You can travel between London and Vienna 2 different ways: flight or bus.
+There are 2 ways to travel between London and Vienna including taking a flight or bus.